MaciejGawel/strangler/overview.md

 ## [Why it Matters][6]

 Traditional monolithic architectures are hard to scale.
-As an application's code base grows, it becomes complex to update and maintain.
+As an application's code basegrows, it becomes complex to update and maintain.
 Introducing new features, languages, frameworks, and technologies becomes very hard, limiting innovation and new ideas.